Tuition and Fees

 Some enrolled students minimize their expenses through shared housing arrangements.
 An automobile is essential for mobility within Houston and for transportation to and from clinical assignments throughout the state.

-Financial assistance is provided through various federal, state, and institutional loan, grant, scholarship, and work-study programs based upon a student’s eligibility as determined by the BCM Office of Student Financial Aid.
+Financial assistance is provided through various federal, state, and institutional loan, grant, scholarship, and work-study programs based upon a student’s eligibility as determined by the Baylor College of Medicine Office of Student Financial Aid.
 Students who need financial assistance are advised to plan ahead and submit application materials at the earliest possible date as many of the grant and low-interest loan programs have limited funds resulting in financial aid being awarded on a first-come, first-served basis.
 A student demonstrates financial need when his or her expected contribution is less than the cost of their education.
 Applications and forms are available online for all current Baylor students.

 Short-term interest-free loans are available to most students to assist them with unexpected expenses.
 These loans are made for 60 days, after which the total must be repaid.
 All short-term loans are managed by Student Account Services.